ljdursi/glbio-jupyter-workshop/README.md

 If you don't have Anaconda already installed,

 * Open [http://continuum.io/downloads](http://continuum.io/downloads) with your web browser.
-* Download the Python 3 installer for Mac OS X.
+* Download the Python 3 installer for Linux.
 * Open a terminal and cd to your downloads directory.
 * run `source Anaconda*` using the defaults for installation.